TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 ### Food

-We offer fruits, biscuits, tea, coffee, mineral water, as well as both a vegan and a non-vegan lunch meal on each of the five days.
+We provide **fruits, biscuits, tea, coffee, mineral water**, as well as both a **vegan and a non-vegan lunch** meal on each of the five days free of charge.
+Participants will need to obtain breakfasts and dinners outside of TIB.
+Many cuisine options from bakeries and to restaurants are located within walking distance.

 ### Requirements